toddgr/toddgr.github.io/1_projects.markdown

     <td style="border: none; padding: 0 10px;">
       <a href="/projects/foliager/" style="text-decoration: none; color: inherit;">
       <h2> Foliager </h2>
+      PRESENTING AT SIGGRAPH 2025!
 Masters Project aimed at generating realistic foliage for any climate, city, or area using scientific data and artificial intelligence.
-Anticipated completion December 2024.
+Completed December 2024.
       </a>
     </td>
   </tr>